julia-crosara/book-swap-app/README.md

 # book-swap-app
-Startup landing page for a book swapping app
+Used Bootstrap 4 to create a startup landing page for a book swapping application.